DemoDiffusion: One-Shot Human Imitation using pre-trained Diffusion Policy: Introduction

 We are of course not the first to consider this goal of allowing robots to imitate any given human demonstration.
-One common approach~\cite{li2024okami, r+x, wang2024dexcap, chen2024arcap} is to instantiate this as kinematic retargeting task and compute open-loop robot actions that maximize a manually defined similarity between the achieved robot end-effector configuration and observed human hand poses (\eg matching locations of fingertips).
+One common approach~\cite{li2024okami, r+x, wang2024dexcap, chen2024arcap} is to instantiate this as a kinematic retargeting task and compute open-loop robot actions that maximize a manually defined similarity between the achieved robot end-effector configuration and observed human hand poses (\eg matching locations of fingertips).
 However, the human-robot embodiment mismatch makes it difficult for the retargeted actions to achieve precisely the same effects as the human ones, and the open-loop execution further makes the approach brittle to noise and scene variations.
 Another line of work for human imitation attempts to learn robot policies through online reinforcement learning~\cite{bahl2022human,irmak, chen2024object, liu2025dextrack, liu2024quasisim}, where the human demonstration helps define reward functions.
-While this can overcome the embodiment gap, such test-time online RL requires hours of online interaction and resets - making it difficult to adopt such methods for generic real-world manipulation tasks, especially in safety-critical scenarios.
-We instead seek to develop an approach for demonstration following that, akin to kinematic retargeting, can be deployed `one-shot' \ie without any test-time training while still benefitting from generic learning-based priors for more precise closed-loop interaction.
+While this can overcome the embodiment gap, such test-time online RL requires hours of online interaction and resets, making it difficult to adopt for generic real-world manipulation tasks, especially in safety-critical scenarios.
+We seek an approach that, like kinematic retargeting, can be deployed one-shot (\ie without test-time training), but still benefits from learned priors for precise closed-loop interaction.